jimacasaet/SalamaThanks/README.md

-# SalamaThanksV3 QA
+# SalamaThanksV3 QC

-Implemented SalamaThanks (Baldonado, et. al.) for QA purposes.
+Implemented SalamaThanks (by Baldonado, et. al./EEE 199) for code quality checking purposes.
 Trained models from scratch, and recreated system from start to finish.